 His labors paid off.
 On Christmas Day, his daughters discovered their gift, which they immediately loved.
 The beauty of this rocking horse made it the talk of the entire neighborhood.
-Both kids and parents alike were so enamored with the horse, they began telling their friends about it.
+Both kids and parents alike were so enamored with the horse, that they began telling their friends about it.

-The popularity of this initial horse resulted in people reaching out for him to fix their broken carousel animals.
+The popularity of this initial horse resulted in people reaching out to him to fix their broken carousel animals.
 There weren’t any books available to Ken on how to repair these animals.
 So, once again he relied on his own skills, experimenting with different restoration and carving techniques.
 After developing these skills, Ken became the “go-to” carousel repair person in his community.

 Ken’s reputation as an artist grew to earn him the title of “master.”
 A close friend suggested that he apply for an accreditation program in the area that was being offered to artists by California’s Governor Jerry Brown.
 This program offered experienced professional artists who lacked the educational requirements the opportunity to teach at local art colleges.
 Ken entered the program, gaining his teaching credentials.
-He was then able to work as a college art instructor for the Pasadena City College, and later the prestigious Otis Institute in LA.
+He was then able to work as a college art instructor for Pasadena City College, and later the prestigious Otis Institute in LA.

 While Ken loved teaching, he was tired of living in LA.
 What’s more, his father had died, and his mother couldn’t sell her house in Oregon.
 After quitting, Ken and his wife bought his mother’s house and moved to Myrtle Point, Oregon.
 Ken still wanted to teach.
-He set up his own private woodcarving school in a three-story building.
+He set up his own private carousel woodcarving school in a three-story building.
 There, Ken taught how to carve carousel animals and Pacific Northwest Indian masks.